Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This, or a similar procedure, can be used to increase the stock of many type bulbs, and onions are no exception.
 The pictures show the core of an onion which I removed and then quartered.
 I placed these quarters in soil, making sure that just the base of the bulb was covered.

 Placing these plants in a sunny window or under gro lights, and keeping the soil moderately moist will almost insure new growth within a week.
 The plants pictured will be the perfect size to transplant into the garden by the time the last frost has come and gone.
 Yes, that fourth piece is a little slow, but it has rooted and will be along, shortly.

 Another good investment; delicious, sweet, homegrown, and free, yellow onions.

 With spring finally here, it's time to get outside and plant some flowers, vegetables and bulbs.
 I usually forget what I have planted where.
 Now I just find a nice sized rock and with a permanent marker I write the name on the rock.
-Now I don't have to rely on my memory.

 When planting your spring bulbs it's almost impossible to remember exactly where you planted them.
 Buy a box of straws and stick them in the soil above the bulbs, leave 2" showing above the soil.
 I planted pink straws with my tulips, yellow straws with my daffodils and so on.

 For years, I have used this pencil for measuring the depth to plant small bulbs like these freesias.
 The tiny ones need to go in 1 inch and the larger ones at 2 inches.

 Bulbs are a wonderful addition to your landscape, they will multiply and provide beautiful colors, shapes, and fragrances in your garden for years to come.
 Planting dozens of bulbs can seem a bit overwhelming at first.
 Read the following article for tips on buying and planting bulbs.